dogweather/forkful/content/en/cpp/data-formats-and-serialization/working-with-yaml.md

 weight: 41
 ---

-## What & Why?

-YAML, which stands for YAML Ain't Markup Language, is a human-readable data serialization format.
-Programmers use it for configuration files, data dumping, and storing hierarchal data due to its readability and easy-to-understand syntax compared to XML or JSON.

 ## How to:
 To work with YAML in C++, a popular choice is the `yaml-cpp` library.
 First, ensure you have `yaml-cpp` installed and properly linked to your C++ project.

 **Reading a YAML file:**